-Graph 11 below shows the number of NSPs served during Q2, as well as a rolling total of live NSPs.
-The total number of live NSPs at the end of Q2 decreased from 18 in quarter 1 2021/22 to 14 in quarter 2 2021/22.
+Graph 11 below shows the number of NSPs served during Q3, as well as a rolling total of live NSPs.
+The total number of live NSPs at the end of Q3 remains at 14 and has not changed since the last quarter.